First-Peoples-Cultural-Council/maps/README.md

 Create wireframes, mock-ups, and technical designs based on requirements.

 #### Information Architecture
+This diagram shows the relationship with FPLM to other web properties.
 ![Information Architecture](./fplm-ia.png)

 #### DB Schema
+This diagram shows a high level proposed schema for the FPLM web app.
 ![DB Schema](./fplm-schema.png)

 #### WireFrames